martirev/LOFT/README.md

 The project's directory structure is organized as follows:

 - gr2303
+  - core
     - src
       - main
         - java
           - core
             - Here goes the main codebase for the project.
 Things like Exercise-, Set-, Workout-classes, etc. should be located here.
+      - test
+        - java
+          - core
+            - This is where all the tests for the core package are located.
   - ui
+    - src
+      - main
+        - java
+          - ui
             - Here is the code for the user interface.
 The App.java file is located here, which is the entry point for the application.
             - controller
               - This is where all controllers to different screens are located.
 For example, the WorkoutScreenController is located here.
         - resources
           - ui
             - This is where all the fxml-files are located.
 These files are used to define the user interface.
       - test
         - java
-        - core
-          - This is where all the tests for the core package are located.
           - ui
             - controller
               - This is where all the tests for the controllers are located.